emqx/eip/active/0044-backup-encryption.md

 existing edition, version, and namespace handling runs on the authenticated plaintext.

+### Archive format and file name

+Encryption wraps a finished archive.
+EMQX builds the plaintext `tar.gz` first, exactly as today, and then encrypts the whole file.
+The encrypted output is not a `tar` and does not carry members of its own; it is a single opaque blob with a small cleartext header.

+* Plaintext backup: `<name>.tar.gz`, unchanged.
+* Encrypted backup: `<name>.tar.gz.enc`.

+The `.enc` file is `header || AEAD(plaintext tar.gz)`.
+The header is cleartext and starts with a fixed magic marker so a reader, and the importer, can tell an encrypted backup from a plaintext one without relying on the extension.
+After the magic marker the header carries the format version, the AEAD cipher identifier, the key identifier, the nonce, and the wrapped data key.
+The importer detects the magic marker, reads the header, unwraps the data key with the provisioned key, decrypts and authenticates the body to recover the `tar.gz`, and only then runs the existing import on the plaintext.
+The producing side computes the extension and the importer's format detection from the header, not from the file name, so a renamed file is still handled correctly.

 ### Node policy

 Whether encryption is required is a property of the importing node, not of the archive.
-A node setting `data_backup.import.require_encryption` controls it, and it defaults to on under the hardened security profile.
-When the setting is on, an API import must be an encrypted archive that authenticates under a provisioned key; a plaintext or wrongly-keyed archive is rejected.
-When it is off, plaintext import keeps working.
+A node setting `node.data_import_encryption` controls it, with values `per_profile | true | false`.
+It defaults to `per_profile`, which requires encryption under the hardened security profile and does not require it under the legacy profile. `true` and `false` force the behavior regardless of profile.
+When encryption is required, an API import must be an encrypted archive that authenticates under a provisioned key; a plaintext or wrongly-keyed archive is rejected.
+When it is not required, plaintext import keeps working.

 The archive's self-reported `version` never relaxes this decision.
 Reading the version to decide whether to verify would let an attacker label a crafted archive